Macron berates Israeli security men in tussle at Jerusalem church

 Lowering his voice, he then said: “Go outside.
 I’m sorry, you know the rules.
 Nobody has to provoke nobody.”

-Asked about the incident, an Israeli police spokesman declined comment.
-An Israeli government spokesman did not immediately provide comment on behalf of the Shin Bet internal security agency, which also helps guard foreign dignitaries.
+Israeli police said that when Macron arrived at the church “there was a discussion” between Israeli and French security officers about entering with the president.

-French diplomats had cautioned that they want to leave little room for mishaps on Macron’s trip.
-Earlier on Wednesday, a separate squabble ensued when Israeli police tried to enter St. Anne ahead of Macron’s visit.
+“When the president and the delegation finished the visit, he apologized about the incident and shook hands with the security personnel,” a police statement said.

-Macron is one of dozens of world leaders due to attend Thursday’s World Holocaust Forum at the Yad Vashem Holocaust memorial center in Jerusalem, which will commemorate the 75-year anniversary of the liberation of the Auschwitz death camp.
+Macron is one of dozens of world leaders attending Thursday’s World Holocaust Forum at Yad Vashem Holocaust memorial center in Jerusalem, which will commemorate the 75th anniversary of the liberation of the Auschwitz death camp.

-The 42-year-old head of state had seen his visit to St. Anne as a symbolic stop underscoring Paris’ historical influence in the region.
+The 42-year-old head of state had seen his visit to St. Anne as a symbolic stop underscoring France’s historical influence in the region.

-Before heading to the church, Macron walked through the Old City, speaking to shopkeepers and stopping by the Church of the Holy Sepulcher.
+Before heading to the church, Macron walked through Jerusalem’s Old City, stopping by the Church of the Holy Sepulchre.

-He later visited the Muslim Noble Sanctuary in Jerusalem that houses al-Aqsa mosque, a site revered by Jews as the Temple Mount, and Judaism’s Western Wall.
+He later visited the Muslim Noble Sanctuary that houses al-Aqsa mosque, a site revered by Jews as Temple Mount, and prayed at Judaism’s Western Wall, touching the ancient stones.

-Writing by Rami Ayyub; Editing by Jeffrey Heller
+Writing by Rami Ayyub; Editing by Jeffrey Heller, Gareth Jones and Nick Macfie